cezenekwe/backup/SEC6050confirmation.md

 |:----------:|-----------------|---------|-----------------------|
 | - SEC 6050 | Mario Yepes     | $1,600  | Wednesday /   Tuesday

 Thank you registering for this class .
-Confirmation sent to email – Thank you
+Confirmation sent to your email shortly – Have a nice day!